One fine day in Japan, the Super Robot Wars

 - Sound Cinema, a drama CD created as a companion title to the OVA.
 This side-story involves an attack on the Tesla-Leicht Institute by agents in support of the OVA's Big Bad.

-- Two drama CDs bundled with the Endless Frontier games: the first tells of a brief, but significant back-story to the Shadow-Mirror, to which an I Knew It is confirmed for one of the characters, while the second follows three individuals from main continuity and explains how they wind up in the EXCEED sequel.
+- Two drama CDs bundled with the Endless Frontier games: the first tells of a brief, but significant back-story to the Shadow-Mirror, to which a theory is confirmed for one of the characters, while the second follows three individuals from main continuity and explains how they wind up in the EXCEED sequel.

 - Manga Adaptation